 For most writers, getting a laptop that provides a great user experience is far more important than finding one with amazing CPU performance.
 At the end of the day, word processing isn't a compute-intensive task; as long as a laptop can handle having a dozen or more browser tabs open simultaneously along with a few applications, it should be powerful enough for a typical writer's workload.
 So, instead of looking for a laptop with the most powerful hardware, you'll want to find a thin-and-light laptop that's easy to carry around.
 Of course, you'll also want one that has a long battery life, a sharp display that doesn't tire your eyes, and a spacious and comfortable keyboard.
 Fortunately, there are plenty of ultraportable laptops on the market that check all those boxes.
 This article will help you narrow your options and, hopefully, help you choose the right laptop for your needs.

-As you may have heard, this 7th Edition of the Surface Laptop is on an ARM-based SoC, the Qualcomm Snapdragon X Elite.
-This chip can easily handle general productivity tasks like text processing, web browsing, and video playback.
-It's also incredibly power-efficient, resulting in 17 hours of battery life in light uses.
-However, some programs don't run natively on an ARM processor.
-You'll likely be fine if you can access your work through a web browser, but it's best to check for compatibility first if you use a third-party writing app.
-Like all Surface devices, there's a facial recognition IR camera for added security and quick logins.
+The most important thing to know is that, unlike previous Surface Laptops, it runs on an ARM-based SoC, the Qualcomm Snapdragon X Elite.
+This chip is plenty fast to handle most writer's workloads; however, some programs don't run natively on an ARM processor.
+You'll be fine if you can access your work through a web browser, and non-native apps will likely run with minimal issues through emulation, but we still recommend you check for compatibility first, especially if you use a third-party writing app.
 If you want something even more compact, there's a 13-inch version of the Surface Laptop, which we haven't tested but expect to be very similar.
+It may be a better option if you work with an external monitor and mainly use the laptop as a second screen.

 Our best mid-range pick is the Acer Swift Go 14 (2024).
 Though sturdily built, this model doesn't feel as premium as the picks above, as there's more plastic in the construction.
 It also has a smaller 14-inch display, a slightly mushier keyboard, and a non-haptic diving board touchpad.
 That said, the overall user experience is still good.
 You can choose between an FHD+ IPS or a 2.8k OLED display; both look sharp and get bright enough for use in most indoor settings.
 If you're sensitive to screen flickering, getting the FHD+ panel is best, as the OLED panel's flicker may cause eye strain.
 This laptop features Intel's Meteor Lake CPUs, which are plenty fast for general productivity tasks.
 You get Wi-Fi 6E wireless connectivity, a 1080p webcam, and a wide port selection that includes two Thunderbolt 4s and an HDMI.
 The battery lasts around 11 hours of light use and charges over USB-C.